 And all of a sudden I had to cry, I had to cry hard tears.
 There was no way to find out.
-After some time Dae Kwang Sunim told me "shhhh" and then said, "Listen!"
+After some time Sunim told me "shhh" and then said, "Listen!"
 And outside at that very moment a bird was singing.
 I was so happy!
-I was so sad and at that moment Dae Kwang told me, "Listen!"
-And then he said, "That's all."
+So first I was so sad, and at that moment he told me "Listen!" and then he said, "that's all."

 The rest of that retreat I spent with hearing.
-Each and every sound I heard was wonderful.
+Every sound, each sound I was hearing, was wonderful.
 The wind, birds, doors banging constantly.
-There was only this sound, this wonderful sound . . .
+There was only this sound, this wonderful sound.
 It's not only hearing.
-When we are really stuck, when we don't know, when we have this "Don't Know" completely, then everything-whatever you hear, whatever you see, whatever you touch-everything becomes Buddha.
+When we are really stuck, when we don't know, when we have this don't-know completely, then everything-whatever you hear, whatever you see, whatever you touch-everything becomes Buddha.
 Everything is like what it is.
 There is nothing to add, nothing to take away.
 Everything is OK.

 So we sit.
-Many of you sat already the whole retreat, and some of us just for several weeks.
+Many of you sat the whole retreat already, and some of us just for several weeks.
 We sit, looking, perceiving how the thoughts are coming, going, coming, going.
 This is actually all that we are doing.
 Our work during sitting time is to sit and watch as thoughts are coming and going.
 And don't touch this; then the thought itself is Buddha.

 There is no good thinking and bad thinking.
 There are thoughts.
 We don't welcome them, but we don't reject them.
 And so we sit, straight but relaxed.
-We just naturally-without manipulation, just relaxed-we watch.
-But the thinking, the sounds that we perceive are not that important.
-Our minds just reflect these things, but they come and go.
+We just naturally watch, without manipulation, just relaxed.
+But the thinking, the sounds that we perceive are not that important, too.
+Our minds just reflect these things, but it comes and goes.

-But one thing is important: we stay awake, aware of what is coming, what arises.
-And each thing we let go.
+But one thing: we stay awake, aware of what is coming, what arises.
+And we let go, by itself.
 This awakening from moment to moment is very important.
 In this way we can be master of our house.
-We don't get controlled by others or by our mind.
+We don't get controlled by others, or by our mind.

-So we don't need to keep saying, "How may I help you"-all this is bullshit.
+So we don't need to keep saying, "How may I help you?"
+All this is bullshit.
 This is only speech.
-If we, from moment to moment, stay awake, and be aware of what is coming, that is already a big help.
-So I hope we keep clear mind from moment to moment, save ourselves from suffering, and at the same time save others.
+If we, from moment to moment, awaken and be aware of what is coming, that is already a big help.
+So I hope we keep clear mind from moment to moment, save first ourselves from suffering, and at the same time others.
 Thank you.